amir037/My-First-SOC-Home-Lab-Vultr-Based-/README.md

 ### ⚙️ Phase 4: Execution

 - A PowerShell command using `Invoke-Expression (IEX)` is used to execute a remote payload in memory.
-- This payload loads a Mythic agent without touching disk, simulating a fileless malware technique.
+- This payload loads a Mythic agent (Apollo) without touching disk, simulating a fileless malware technique.
 - The script is obfuscated to avoid signature-based detection.

 ---